H.S. BOYS BASKETBALL: Mansfield hangs on to turn back gritty Foxboro upset bid

-MANSFIELD — The Mansfield High boys basketball team narrowly avoided a gritty upset bid by Foxboro High Friday night, holding on for a 42-41 win to keep its run of success going.
+MANSFIELD — The Mansfield High boys basketball team narrowly avoided a gritty upset effort by Foxboro High Friday night, holding on for a 42-41 win to keep its run of success going.

 The Hornets won their seventh straight to improve to 14-1, but Foxboro (9-7) did not make it easy.